cmaestre/arm_scenario_simulator/README.md

 ### Additional objects

-In addition to this basic setup, the arm_scenario_simulator comes with objects that can be spawned or removed as you wish:
+In addition to this basic setup, the arm_scenario_simulator comes with other objects:

 - buttons
 - levers
 - lights
 - cubes and cylinders

-All these objects can be spawned and deleted directly from python code, allowing you to automate experiments initialization : no need to write one `.world` file for each experiment setup you want, just write a python script to spawn a variable amount of objects at different positions on the table or to reset the setup, etc ...
+All these objects can be spawned, moved and deleted directly from python code, allowing you to automate experiments initialization : no need to write one `.world` file for each experiment setup you want, just write a python script to spawn a variable amount of objects at different positions on the table or to reset the setup, etc ...

 The state of buttons, levers and the table's pocket can also be retrieved easily from python code, and the lights can be switched on/off directly from python as well.
 This enables you to define simple or complex rules relating objects states and lights (e.g, turn on light2 iif this buttonC in pressed, more examples in the file linked few lines below).